C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-historical-inquiry.md

 *Learning outcome 1 -critically analyze a digital repository to evaluate the provenance of a map*

 *Learning outcome 2 -recognize the variety of digital repositories providing access to maps*

+*Learning outcome 3 - identify forms of collaborative participation in

 In the digital age, it is far easier to access maps, than it was before.
 With the onset of large-scale digitization efforts at libraries and archives, maps have also become far more accessible due to their availability online.
 Digital libraries and repositories provide manifold cartographic sources.
 However, the number of openly accessible maps, the quality of digitisation, the technical features linked to the maps as well as additional information provided to each map are highly disparate, **reflecting different purpose or conditions of creation of the archive**, means of funding, **or community investment**.